namitoyokota/ngx-notation-reveal/README.md

 </p>

 <p align="center">
-    Notation Reveal is an Angular component to add the Rough Notation animation when element scrolls into view.
+    <b>Notation Reveal</b> is an Angular component to add the Rough Notation animation when element scrolls into view.
 </p>

 ## Demo